trsjmx/trsjmx/README.md

 - 🔭 &nbsp; Currently expanding my skills in Swift and IOS development
 - 😄 &nbsp; Member at Apple Developer Academy
 - 💼 &nbsp; Currently working on developing Rewaq system (AI powered app to humanaize the workspace environment) using Flutter
-- ⚡ &nbsp; Interested in software development and Artificial Intelligence
+- ⚡ &nbsp; Interested in Software Development and Artificial Intelligence

 <h2> 🛠️ Technologies & Tools </h2>